 RED XMAS: O HOLY CRAP! is a 56-page, perfect bound extravaganza that collects the first two issues of the series Starburst Magazine calls, "Brilliant reading whatever the time of year."

 "When Mrs. Claus dies in a tragic toy accident, Santa sets out to make all those little brats pay.
 Now, a Santa-skeptic FBI agent must team up with her wannabe-elf ex-husband to save their son--and Christmas!"

 This is the original art for FRIEDA: HARDBOILED AND OVER EASY by Kyle Roberts.
 We have 3 of these bad boys for sale in a new limited tier.
-(UPDATE: Only 1 left!)
+(UPDATE: Sold Out!)

 And hot off the drawing board, get a load of these gorgeous...